micropython/micropython/docs/reference/asm_thumb2_hints_tips.rst

 the code executes the registers will be initialised to those values.

 The data types which can be passed in this way are integers and memory addresses.
+With current firmware all possible 32 bit values may be passed.
-Further, integers are restricted in that the top two bits must be identical, limiting the range to -2**30 to 2**30 -1.
-Return values are similarly limited.
-These limitations can be overcome by means of the ``array`` module to allow any number of values of any type to be accessed.
+Returned integers are restricted in that the top two bits must be identical, limiting the range to -2**30 to 2**30 -1.
+The limitations on number of arguments and return values can be overcome by means of the ``array`` module which enables any number of values of any type to be accessed.

 Multiple arguments
 ~~~~~~~~~~~~~~~~~~